Can I watch Disney+ on Sky? How to get it on Sky Q and Now TV

 Disney+ UK will be available on Sky Q and Now TV - here's how to set it up

-The Disney Plus service will be integrated into the Sky Q setup, so you can download it and pay for it as part of your Sky bill.
+The Disney Plus service is fully integrated into the Sky Q setup, so you can download it and pay for it as part of your Sky bill.

 Can I get Disney Plus on Sky?

 All you need to do to get Disney Plus UK on Sky is wait for the software update.
 The app will be downloaded onto your Sky Q box.
-Check on Tuesday, 24th March and off you go.
+Check from today – Tuesday, 24th March – and off you go.

 If you’re looking to get Sky, then check out the deals with Sky Q.